pingwie/stackoverflow/readme.md

 ## Results <a name="results"></a>
 The main findins of the code can be found at the post avaible [here](https://www.google.es).
 ## Licensing, Authors, and Acknowledgments <a name="licensing"></a>
 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+You can find the Licensing for the data and other descriptive information at the link available [here](https://insights.stackoverflow.com/survey).
 Otherwise, feel free to use the code here as you would like.